 Before you start

 • Allow SIP calls from the device and create a SIP account.
-See and .
+See Set up direct SIP (P2P) on page 6 and Set up SIP through a server (PBX) on page 6.

 Define the DTMF signal in the intercom